lpassig/AzureSpokeBlueprint/README.md

-# Azure Spoke Blueprint
+# Azure Spoke Blueprint Version 0.1
 This blueprint creates a fully functional spoke landing zone that can be used by business units.

 ## What is done within this blueprint?

 This blueprint allows a zero manual touch deployemnt of a spoke environment.
 THe blueprint allows the central IT to bootstrap and provide spoke environments to business units.

-### Creation of the following core ```resources``` within a Spoke-Subscription:
+### Creation of the following core ```Resources``` within a Spoke-Subscription:

+- Resource Group for Core Services/Resources
 - Log Analytics Workspace
 - Key Vault (Premium)
-- Security Center (Standard) with Log Analytics Integration
 - Virtual Network (incl.
 Core Subnet)
-- Recovery Services Vault for Backup/Restore
+- Recovery Services Vault for Backup and Restore
 - Storage Account for Diagnostics
-- Azure Automation Account - Configured with the Azure Resource Optimization (ARO) Toolkit (Developed by CSEO)
+- Azure Automation Account - Configured with the Azure Resource Optimization (ARO) Toolkit (Developed by Microsoft CSEO)
-- Resource Group for "App001"
+- Sample Resource Group for "App001"
+- Resource Group for NetworkWatcher service

-### Deployment/Configuration of the following core settings:
+### Deployment/Configuration of the following ```Core Settings```:

-- Peering to a Hub VNet within another subscription
+- Peering to a Hub VNet
 - Send Subscription Activity Logs to Log Analytics
+- Activate Security Center "Standard" with Log Analytics Integration
-- Deploy Log Analytics Agents for Windows and Linux
+- Deploy Log Analytics Agents for Windows and Linux VMs
-- Deploy Dependency Agents for Windows and Linux
+- Deploy Dependency Agents for Windows and Linux VMs
+- Deploy prerequisites to enable Guest Configuration Policy on Windows and Linux VMs
 - Deploy Network Watcher RG and activate the service for the region

+### Configuration of the following ```Security Settings```:

+- Advanced Threat Protection for Cosmos DB Accounts
+- Auditing on SQL servers
+- Advanced Threat Protection on Storage Accounts
+- Enable Monitoring in Azure Security Center
+- Auditing SQL DB transparent data encryption
+- Require encryption on Data Lake Store accounts
+- Threat Detection on SQL servers
 - Deploy Microsoft IaaSAntimalware extension for Windows Servers

-### Configuration of the following Security Settings:
+- Deploy Advanced Data Security on SQL servers

 ### Highlights:
 - Cross Subscription aware:
   - Cross Subscription VNet Peering for advanced Hub-Spoke scenarios
   - Cross Subscription connection to a central Log Analytics workspace to store ```Activity Logs``` and ```Security Center Data Collection Logs```
 - Roll out of Azure Resource Optimization (ARO) Toolkit in Azure Automation (Developed by CSEO)
-- Deploy all available agents for Logging and Monitoring
+- Deployment of several Logging and Monitoring agents

 ## Prerequisites
 - An Azure ```Hub-Subscription``` that hosts the a Hub-VNet and a region central Log Analytics workspace
 - An Azure ```Spoke-Subscription``` that can be used to assigned the blueprint to
 - A ```User assigned - Managed Service Identity``` with ```Owner``` permissions on the Spoke-Subscriptions and ```Network Contributor``` as well as ```Log Analytics Contributor``` permissions on the Hub-Subscription

 ## How do I import the blueprint?